t-vermette/Practical-Application-2---Used-Car-Dealerships/README.md

 # Practical-Application-2---Used-Car-Dealerships
-Berkeley ML-AI Course, Practical Application Week 11, May 6, 2026, by Timothy Vermette
+Berkeley ML-AI Professional Certificate, Practical Application Week 11, May 6, 2026, by Timothy Vermette

 # What Drives Used Car Prices?
 Case Study for Used Car Dealerships